sso66/eagletonlabs-browserify-node-js/src/sockets/README.md

 > They allow a servce on one system to communicate with a service on another system
 > through an IP address and port.
 >
-> They also provide the ability to implement IPC (inter-process Communication)
+> They also provide the ability to implement IPC (inter-process communication)
 > between two processes running on the same server.
 >
 > The `net` module allow you to create net.Server objects act as socket servers and